ethancoyle7/2143-OOP-Coyle/Assignments/P01/README.md

 #### Ethan Coyle

 ### Project 1-OOP SFML Game

-#### * includes player , debris , scoring , collision detection and various other methodical procedures and routines of which we have learned in our OOP class
+#### this game includes the use of classes to create
+* player

+* debris

+* scoring

+* collision detections

+* other oop concepts used to develop this game

 ## CLICK THE BLUE LINKS BELOW TO ACCESS THE IMAGES